 With Alexa in their vehicle, drivers can complete tasks without taking their eyes off the road or hands off the wheel.
 Information on the screen should augment the information Alexa is saying, but the customer shouldn't have to rely on taking their eyes off the road in order to complete a task.
 Any control that is on the screen should be interactive with the customer's voice.
 For example, if the media player shows a skip forward 30 seconds for Audible books, then the customer should be able to say “Alexa, skip forward”.
 If the control cannot be controlled with the customer's voice, it's better to remove the control so we don't violate the promise of a voice-forward experience.

-Interactions while driving with Alexa are efficient.
-She ensures that customers achieve their goal with minimum interactions (effort).
+Interactions while driving are efficient, Alexa ensures that customers achieve their goal with minimum interactions (effort).
 There are two types of efforts to consider: cognitive and task-based effort.
 Customers experience increased cognitive load when an experience is unfamiliar to them.
-Use design patterns the customer is familiar with – both inside their vehicle and across devices.
+Use design patterns the customer is familiar with both inside their vehicle and across devices.
 For the task-based effort, Alexa responses are brief and to the point, minimizing the need for decision-making.
 Optimize for simplicity and the speed of task to reduce effort with Alexa while driving.
 When the customer gives a specific request like “take me to the nearest gas station”, they expect navigation to begin immediately rather than seeing a list of options.

 Lack of trust is often cited as one of the critical barriers preventing customers from using voice in their vehicle.
 Alexa is an ever-improving system.
 Because Alexa is always getting smarter, we must build and maintain that trust with every interaction.
 Below are three trustbusters to avoid: